yuto1115/tp/docs/UserGuide.md

 4. Open a command terminal.
 On Windows, this can be done by clicking the Windows button, typing `cmd` and selecting Command Prompt.

 5. Use the `cd` command to navigate to the folder with `wanted.jar`.
-On Windows, if you have the folder containing `wanted.jar` open in File Ezplorer, you can right-click the folder name in the address bar near the top and select Copy Address, then type `cd`, a space, then Ctrl-V.
+On Windows, if you have the folder containing `wanted.jar` open in File Explorer, you can right-click the folder name in the address bar near the top and select Copy Address, then type `cd`, a space, then Ctrl-V.

 6. Run `java -jar wanted.jar` in the command terminal to run the application.<br>